-Doctor of Philosophy in International Relations Degree Requirements minimum of 39 credits beyond the 36 credits required for the MALACS degree will be necessary to satisfy the requirements of the Ph.D.
+Doctor of Philosophy in International Relations Degree Requirements

+Students will begin study towards the Ph.D. in International Relations immediately following their satisfactory completion of MALACS requirements.
+A minimum of 39 credits beyond the 36 credits required for the MALACS degree will be necessary to satisfy the requirements of the Ph.D.
 Program in International Relations.